 We wanted to introduce the amazing Beaumond House team and their thoughts and experiences of working here...

-Meet Sue Clarke, who is one of our wonderful Health Care Assistants
+Meet Sue Clarke, Health Care Assistant

 In the Queen's speech to the nation on the 75th VE day anniversary, she said:

 "...But our streets are not empty, they are filled with the love & care that we have for each other...
 When I see what we are willing to do to protect and support one another, I say with pride; that we are still a nation that those in WW2 (paraphrase) would recognise & admire.."

 With hand on heart, I can honestly say, I have seen & experienced a spirit of care & concern at Beaumond House that is very special for sure.